YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 ## Form Module

 The form module provides styling for basic form elements.
-To learn more about using this module visit the dedicated modules page on <a class="hover:underline" href="/get-started/form/">form</a>.
+To learn more about using this module visit the dedicated modules page on <a class="hover.underline" href="/get-started/form/">form</a>.

 <section class="radius-sm bg-silver-200 p-6">
   <form>